jackykwe/nihongo/typst/G4-special-expressions.typ

     SHORT SECTION THEN YOU'RE DONE
 \end{itemize}

-\hl{Further exploration of the passive voice will be left to a future date.}
+#highlight[Further exploration of the passive voice will be left to a future date.]

 \end{document}